 One of the coolest things about the New Year is that everyone prepares to make changes.
 Most of us set resolutions and promise ourselves that we will stick to better habits.
 On the other hand, businesses promise they’ll thrive in the upcoming year.

 Meanwhile, employees are setting their favorite intentions.
 Since remote work has become increasingly popular, workspaces are also starting to take off; and since the New Year brings new upgrades for everybody, here are the latest ones that future workplaces might undergo in 2020.
 Since technology has evolved so much, the work approach must keep track of these updates and improve correspondingly.

 1. The new generation will have an important say

-There are about 61 million people born between 1996 and 2010 (Generation Z) who will soon enter the workplace of the future and change things around.
+About 61 million people born between 1996 and 2010 (Generation Z) will soon enter the future workplace and change things around.
 Since the paradigm will shift quite quickly, companies must prepare for the new upgrades that are about to show and understand them accordingly.
 Here are some of the most important things to know about the new generation:

 - Gen-Zs have high-tech structured minds, meaning their understanding and application of technology has been unseen before.
 However, companies should not disregard their human input and conversational abilities.
-Most of them are excellent communicators that not only implement new technologies effortlessly but also display great human connection.
-Thus, if you will be working with a Gen-Z, make sure you offer them enough feedback to impact their productivity; they’ll be open to it and refine quickly.
+Most of them are excellent communicators who implement new technologies effortlessly and display great human connection.
+Thus, if you will be working with Gen-Z, make sure you offer them enough feedback to impact their productivity; they’ll be open to it and refine it quickly.

 - Ask for constant feedback, as Gen-Zs want to make sure that their voices are heard.
 They want to take as many surveys as possible if that means improving the quality of their workplace.